Chainflow/oasis-mission-control/INSTRUCTIONS.md

 $ cp example.config.toml config.toml
 ```

-## After all installations you have to follow below steps to configure the monitoring tool and grafana dashboards
+## After the installation completes, follow the below steps to configure the monitoring tool and grafana dashboards

 ### Configure the following variables in `config.toml`